andrews-j/AdvancedVector_FinalProject/README.md

 # Analyzing Trends of Violence Against Civilians in Africa
-Final project work for IDCE-296 Advanced Vector GIS.
-Clark University Spring 2024.
+Final project work for IDCE-296, Advanced Vector GIS.

+Clark University, Spring 2024.

 # Introduction

 #### The Dataset
 This project is an exploration of the anti-civilian violence [dataset](https://acleddata.com/curated-data-files/#regional ) maintained by the Armed Conflict Location & Event Data Project (ACLED).
 [ACLED](https://acleddata.com/) is a "non-profit, non-governmental organization" and the "leading source of real-time data on political violence and protest activity around the world."
-Theirs is widely considered the most comprehensive dataset on global conflict, and is regularly cited by major news outlets such as the New York Times, such as in this recent [article](https://www.nytimes.com/interactive/2024/04/20/world/asia/myanmar-civil-war.html#top_questions) about Myanmar.
-The complete dataset on global anti-civilian violence goes back to 1997 for some countries, and contains, as of March 2024 when we downloaded it, information on more than 327,000 incidents all over the world.
+Theirs is widely considered the most comprehensive dataset on global conflict, and is regularly cited by major news outlets, including the New York Times, as in this recent [article](https://www.nytimes.com/interactive/2024/04/20/world/asia/myanmar-civil-war.html#top_questions) about the civil war in Myanmar.
+The ACLED database includes datasets on "Battles," "Explosions/Remote violence," "Protests," "Riots," "Strategic developements," and "Violence Against Civilians."
+This analysis uses the Violence against civilians dataset for the continent of Africa, though we do include some analysis of the "Battles" dataset as well.

+The complete dataset on anti-civilian violence contains, as of March 2024 when we downloaded it, information on more than 327,000 incidents all over the world.
+The subset for Africa includes 104,000 incidents, going back to 1997.

 #### Research Objective
 The goal with this project is to analyze how hotspots of violence against civilians have shifted on the African continent over time, and explore if/how the nature of anti-civilian violence has changed.
 This will be accomplished through data analysis and visualization in the form of graphs and hot spot mapping.
+After continent wide analysis and visualization, will zoom in on the region of West Africa in order to have a more granular, subnational understanding of the data.

 # Preliminary Data Exploration
 To begin with we'll do some exploration of the entire dataset, which includes every country in the world.
 We'll do this with Python, mostly using pandas and geopandas.
-See FatalitiesAnalysis.ipynb.
+See **FatalitiesAnalysis.ipynb**.
 The ACLED dataset is updated continuously, and the dataset used here was downloaded on March 22, 2024.

-After aggregating total fatalities by country into a new table, we will add a "start_year" field, taken from this handy [chart](https://acleddata.com/acleddatanew/wp-content/uploads/dlm_uploads/2019/01/ACLED_Country-and-Time-Period-coverage_updatedFeb2022.pdf), which allows us to also calculate a 'years' field, and a 'count_per_year' field, which represents the **average number of civilian fatalities per country per year**.
+After aggregating total fatalities by country into a new table, we will add a "start_year" field, taken from this handy [chart](https://acleddata.com/acleddatanew/wp-content/uploads/dlm_uploads/2019/01/ACLED_Country-and-Time-Period-coverage_updatedFeb2022.pdf), (See **getStartDate.ipynb**.) which allows us to also calculate a 'years' field, and a 'count_per_year' field, which represents the **average number of civilian fatalities per country per year**.
 ```python
 # calculate number of years of data collection for each country
 fatalities['years'] = current_year - fatalities['Start Year']